rupali317/qr-code-challenge-react-sass/README.md

 (DONE) 7) Investigate why the height is compressed in this version rather than the first - it was because !DOCTYPE was not present before.
 Without !DOCTYPE -> browser goes to quirk mode (old browsers rendering issue)
 8) Improve points from page speed

-Why sass is better than css?
+- Why sass is better than css?
 Does _partials get executed as one css?
-Should node_modules be in my github project?
+- Should node_modules be in my github project?
-My project not working with GitHub pages but with Netlify - yes -->
+- My project not working with GitHub pages but with Netlify - yes
+- I noticed that x-robots-tag:no index blocing crawling was there when I uploaded the  folders directly to Netlify.
+But integrating github code, that error went away
+-->